 - This recipe makes about 48 grams or about 3/4 of a cup.
 It will keep for up to 3 months in a tightly sealed container away from heat and light.

 Tandoori Paste & Marinade

 - Mix all the ingredients and thoroughly coat your ingredients.
-Allow them to marinate until you run out of patience or up to 24 hours.
-If you are marinating meat or poultry longer than 4 hours, don't add the lemon juice until just before cooking.
+Allow them to marinate for up to 24 hours or until you run out of patience.
+If you are marinating meat or poultry for longer than 4 hours, don't add the lemon juice until just before cooking.
 It tends to make the meat mushy.

-- Paprika: If you are wanting a deeper red color you can add the higher amount of paprika.
-See the recipe instruction for other ways to add color if that matters to you.
+- Paprika: If you are wanting a deeper red color you can increase the amount of paprika.
+See the recipe introduction for other ways to add color if that matters to you.

 - Substitutes for the homemade tandoori masala:

 - Measure an equal amount of any garam masala and add as much red Kashmiri chili powder or cayenne pepper as you wish.
 You might start with a teaspoon of the Kashmiri chili and 1/4 to 1/2 teaspoon of the cayenne pepper, since it is hotter.

 - Or buy: Shan Tandoori Masala, Everest Tandoori Chicken Masala, MDH Chicken Masala Powder, and Swad Tandoori Masala.
 If you want to try a small batch made by a U.S. producer, I am partial to the Spicewalla tandoori masala blend.